List of Star Wars species (F–J)

 This is a list of Star Wars humanoid alien sentient species, containing the names of fictional species from the Star Wars franchise beginning with the letters F through J. For Star Wars humans, see Star Wars humans.
 Star Wars is an American epic space opera film series created by George Lucas.
 The first film in the series, Star Wars, was released on May 25, 1977, and became a worldwide pop culture phenomenon, followed by five sequels and three prequels.
 Many species of alien creatures (often humanoid) are depicted.
+For the other species listed alphabetically, see the following: